 Supplies that we find useful but feel we can save space on unless we know they’ll be needed

-- After Sun lotion – hopefully not needed if sunscreen has been applied correctly, we would only bring this with you if you know your family is very susceptible to sunburn or it could be adding quite a bit of weight
+- After Sun lotion – hopefully not needed if sunscreen has been applied correctly; we would only bring this with you if you know your family is very susceptible to sunburn, or it could be adding quite a bit of weight to your luggage.

 Pre-Packaged First Aid Kits

 No time to make a first aid?
-If you don’t have time to gather all these items and would rather an “all in one” travel first aid kit solution, check out these options available on Amazon (Prime Members can receive within 2 days):
+If you don’t have time to gather all these items and would rather have an “all in one” travel first aid kit solution, check out these travel emergency kit options available on Amazon:

 NB: Even if you buy a pre-packaged kit, take a look through the contents and familiarise yourself with what’s in it before you go.
 We have traipsed a lot of unnecessary items around the world.